 However, offline methods maintained a strong foothold among surveyed online MSMEs.
-For example, in the past 30 days, a large majority (76 percent) of surveyed online MSMEs reported using offline methods to communicate with customers, and 68 percent of surveyed online MSMEs reported the same about communicating with suppliers.
-Similarly, among surveyed offline MSMEs, face-to-face was the most frequently reported way of conducting each business activity.
-For example, over half (68 percent) of surveyed offline MSMEs reported that they used face-to-face to communicate with customers in the past 30 days.
+For example, in the past 30 days, a large majority (76 percent) of surveyed online MSMEs reported using offline methods to communicate with customers, and 68 percent of surveyed online

+MSMEs reported the same about communicating with suppliers.
+Similarly, among surveyed offline MSMEs, face-to-face was the most frequently reported way of conducting each business activity about which they were asked.
+For example, over half (68 percent) of surveyed offline MSMEs reported that they used faceto-face to communicate with customers in the past 30 days.
 Despite the relatively high digital tool usage rates among surveyed MSMEs, these findings indicate that offline methods are still an important way for surveyed online and offline MSMEs alike to run their businesses.
-Despite surveyed MSMEs' frequent reported use of offline methods to conduct key business activities, survey findings highlighted opportunities where simple and intuitive digital tools could be introduced to help address difficulties that surveyed MSMEs cited.
-For instance, a quarter of surveyed MSMEs reported ever having difficulty communicating with customers, despite the largest percentage of surveyed MSMEs reporting that they used offline methods to conduct this business activity.
-This indicates that there could be an opportunity for stakeholders in the public, private, and development sectors to encourage offline and online MSMEs alike to use-or increase their use of-digital tools for business activities, such as external communication.
+Despite surveyed MSMEs' frequent reported use of offline methods to conduct the key business activities about which they were asked, survey findings highlighted opportunities where simple and intuitive digital tools could be introduced to help address difficulties that surveyed MSMEs cited.
+For instance, a quarter (25 percent) of surveyed MSMEs reported ever having difficulty communicating with customers, despite the largest percentage of surveyed MSMEs reporting that they used offline methods to conduct this business activity.
+This indicates that there could be an opportunity for stakeholders in the public, private, and development sectors to encourage offline and online MSMEs alike to use - or increase their use of - digital tools for business activities, such as external communication.